i000313/test-repo/README.md

 This example is described in [[2]](#propor2011), on section **3 The Polarity Propagation Algorithm**.

-## Example: Small undirected graph of Portuguese adjectives
+## Example: Undirected graph of adjectives

 The full Java code to reproduce this is example is available on [ExamplePapel](src/pt/psantos/phd/polarity/propagation/examples/ExamplePapel.java).